BorisNA/dsl2mobi/Readme.md

 This converter takes a dictionary in Lingvo DSL format and converts to MOBI dictionary format, suitable for Kindle and Mobipocket Reader.

-This a fork of Tvangeste's **dsl2mobi** from https://github.com/Tvangeste/dsl2mobi
+This is a fork of Tvangeste's **dsl2mobi** from https://github.com/Tvangeste/dsl2mobi

 ## What's new